 About

 Dr. Mischa Willett is a celebrated poet and essayist, with scholarly articles and translations appearing in a wide range of venues.
-He is a practicing Anglican and a professor of English Literature at Arizona Christian University.
-Mischa and his wife live in Scottsdale, Arizona with their three young children.
+He is a practicing Anglican and is Director of the Whitworth Writers’ Workshop, a low-res MFA program in Creative Writing based in Spokane, WA.

 Interviews and Profiles